The Auxiliary Lua API

 http:post(url,tab [,op])

-Send a HTTP POST request to a server.
-This function emulates a HTML form submit in a browser.
+Send an HTTP POST request to a server.
+This function emulates an HTML form submission in a browser.

 The method returns http-status,response-body on success and nil,error-msg on error.
 Note: the method fails if posting to a server that sends either 301 or 302 redirect.
 The post method returns 'nil, status' and http:status() returns 'nil, status, url', where status is 301 or 302 and url is the redirect URL.